-- (d) transmit all documents and make all notifications required by the procedures laid down in the Provincial Spatial Planning and Land Use Management legislation; - the establishment of a master registry file for each case which must (e) record - (i) the reference number of each appeal; - (ii) the names of the parties; - all actions taken in connection with the preparation of the (iii) appeal for hearing; - (iv) the dates on which any document or notification forming part of the procedure is received in or dispatched from his or her office: - (v) the date of the hearing of the appeal; - (vi) the decision of the Appeal Authority; - (vii) whether the decision was unanimous or by majority vote; and - (viii) any other relevant information. - (3) The Presiding Officer of the Appeal Authority may give the Registrar directions regarding the exercise of his or her powers under this Chapter. - (4) The Registrar must give written notice to the Presiding Officer of all direct or indirect pecuniary interest that he or she has or acquires in any business or legal person carrying on a business.
+- (e) the establishment of a master registry file for each case which must record - (i) the reference number of each appeal; - (ii) the names of the parties; - (iii) all actions taken in connection with the preparation of the appeal for hearing; - (iv) the dates on which any document or notification forming part of the procedure is received in or dispatched from his or her office; - (v) the date of the hearing of the appeal; - (vi) the decision of the Appeal Authority; - (vii) whether the decision was unanimous or by majority vote; and - (viii) any other relevant information. - (3) The Presiding Officer of the Appeal Authority may give the Registrar directions regarding the exercise of his or her powers under this Chapter. - (4) The Registrar must give written notice to the Presiding Officer of all direct or indirect pecuniary interest that he or she has or acquires in any business or legal person carrying on a business.